Prakhar9286/WeChat/README.md

 Just join-in in a room with a unique username and share the room-name with your friends.
 That's it.
 Chat with friends, enjoy and leave the room.

 Want to chat right now?
-Visit https://weshare.netlify.app
+Let's go online Visit https://weshare.netlify.app

 ##### Note: JoinIn page of WeShare is case-sensitive.
 Make sure you share the room name should be AS IT IS with your friends.